Impact of COVID-19 on Air Cargo related claims

 - Unit Load Device (ULD)-Any form of container, container with inbuilt pallet, aircraft container, or aircraft pallet is a ULD (Unit Load Device).

-Advantages of Air freight shipping.
+Advantages of Air Cargo freight shipping

 - Air shipping gives better tracking and greater assurance that your items will arrive at the correct location at the appropriate time.